scjx123/tp/docs/UserGuide.md

     ```
     ____________________________________________________________
-        I've snoozed the reminder for 30 seconds.
+        I've snoozed the reminder for 1 minute.
+Will remind you in 6 minutes.
     ____________________________________________________________
     ```